VadymPMP/Test_Task/README.md

 * So we do not need a backup of the database

 Then on Solution Platform select from all parameters only "IIS Express", start the project.
 If you did everything correctly, a tab will start in the browser, to which the frontend will have access via http-requests.
+* My device automatically opens Google Chrome, the address of the frontend connection to the backend will be highlighted in the address field, it looks like this: https://localhost:44398/api/Users

 To get started with the Frontend part, you need to install the Visual Studio code program as well as Node.js